arma-events/web-fonts/README.md

 # Web Fonts for arma.events

 This package includes all web fonts used in arma.events and related projects.

+Each font is...

-Each font is segmented in multiple unicode ranges so that a browser only needs to download the font resource needed for the displayed text content.
+- ...segmented in multiple unicode ranges so that a browser only needs to download the font resource needed for the displayed text content
-Furthermore each font is accompanied by a fallback font that should be displayed while the resources are loading.
+- ...accompanied by a fallback font that should be displayed while the resources are loading.
 It is a font that is locally available on most systems and is adjusted to match the size of the target font as closely as possible to reduce layout shift.

 ## Installation